Industry

 - A receiver sensitivity test (radiated or conducted)

-Please note, if you are applying as a product intended to be used in a vehicle, Digital Radio UK recommends that you carry out a field test.
+If you are applying as a product intended to be used in a vehicle, Digital Radio UK recommends that you carry out a field test.

 Please email tickmark@digitalradiouk.com for the current service following test route.